 Suddenly you cannot access any websites through the Internet.
 Then you try to troubleshoot the network problems on your Windows.
-It tells you the DNS server not responding error.
+It tells you the DNS server not responding is the culprit.
 You may see one of these:

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.